HamalXD/ACS-Assignment/README.md

 - No plain text passwords are stored
 - Input sanitization and validation
 - CAPTCHA protection against automated attacks
+- Local storage for user data persistence

 ### Session Security
 - Secure session management
 - Proper logout functionality
 - User authentication state management
+- Account lockout after 3 failed login attempts (5-minute lockout)

 ## 🎯 Usage

 ### User Registration
-1. Navigate to the registration page
+1. Navigate to `/register` or click "Register" from login page
 2. Enter a unique username (3-20 characters, alphanumeric + underscore)
 3. Create a strong password meeting all requirements
 4. Complete the CAPTCHA verification
 5. Submit the form to create your account
+6. You'll be automatically redirected to the login page

 ### User Login
+1. Navigate to `/login` or click "Login" from registration page
-1. Enter your username and password
+2. Enter your username and password
+3. Complete the CAPTCHA verification
-2. Click login to access the dashboard
+4. Click login to access the dashboard
-3. View your account information and security status
+5. You'll be automatically redirected to the dashboard

 ### Admin Dashboard
 - View all registered users
 - Monitor password strength across the system
 - Search and sort user accounts
 - View security statistics and metrics
+- Logout functionality with automatic redirect

 ## 🛡️ Security Best Practices Demonstrated